 Black text listed next five vertically lined orange graphics: lock, lightbulb, rocket ship, arrow and innovative light bulb.
 Text: When to Build a Data Strategy Roadmap above graphics

-It’s a good idea to build a data strategy roadmap whenever you are working on your data strategy—regardless of what initiates it.
+It’s a good idea to build a data strategy roadmap whenever you are working on your data strategy.

 The Five Steps to Building a Data Strategy Roadmap

-To build a data strategy roadmap, identify quick wins and critical initiatives, set high-level milestones based on business goals, add initiatives and details to the timeline, and plan communication with the company to use data to drive business growth.
+Building a data strategy roadmap involves: identifying quick wins and critical initiatives, setting high-level milestones based on business goals, adding initiatives and details to the timeline, and planning communication with the company to use data to drive business growth.

 Light grey curved roadmap with orange pinpoints and numbers from one to five placed scattered on the road with black text under each.
 Text states five elements of a data strategy roadmap.